iproduct/course-node-express-react/09a-es6-webpack2-lab/README.md

 # Homework

-By extending AbstractSearchComponent and AbstractService to implement GithubUserSearchComponent and GithubUserSearchService that will present first 10 users with their login name and picture as hyperlink to their main page in GitHub.
+By extending AbstractSearchComponent and AbstractService to implement GithubUserSearchComponent and GithubUserSearchService (see: https://developer.github.com/v3/search/#search-users) that will present first 10 users with their login name and picture as hyperlink to their main page in GitHub.